Exact Solutions in Structured Low-Rank Approximation

 Note that our parametrization is $2$ to $1$: every rank $2$ catalecticant $X$ has two preimages, which are related by swapping the vectors $(a,b,c)$ and $(d,e,f)$.
 The fiber jumps in dimension over the singular locus, which consists of matrices $X$ of rank $1$.
 Their preimage in parameter space is given by the ideal $\langle a d\rangle\cap \langle b-e, c-f\rangle$.
 The chosen weight matrix $\Theta$ now specifies the following unconstrained optimization problem.
 We seek to find the minimum in $\R^6$ of

 The set of complex critical points is the zero locus of the ideal

 For applications, we are interested in the real points in this variety.

-\begin{proof}[Computational proof of Proposition \ref{prop:195}] As argued in \cite[\S 2]{DHOST}, the ideal $I$ is radical and zero-dimensional when the $u_{ijk}$ are generic rational numbers.
+{\em Computational proof of Proposition \ref{prop:195}.} As argued in \cite[\S 2]{DHOST}, the ideal $I$ is radical and zero-dimensional when the $u_{ijk}$ are generic rational numbers.
 The number of solutions is the degree of $I$, and we found this to be $ 370 = 2 \cdot 195$.
 This is twice the ED degree of $\mathcal{L}_{\leq 2}$ with respect to $\Lambda = \Theta$.
 For this computation we used the {\tt FGb} library in {\tt maple}.
 We used Gr\"obner bases over the finite field ${\sf GF}(65521)$ to avoid the swelling of rational coefficients, the data $u_{ijk}$ are chosen uniformly at random in this field, and we saturate only by $\langle a d (b-e)\rangle$.